-When larger scale tree planting takes place, the neighbouring community should be consulted.
-If there is more than one tree species available for selection then the public may be offered the opportunity to choose and the results of the consultation communicated to all participants.
+Where larger scale tree planting takes place the neighbouring community should be consulted.
+If there is more than one species selection available then the public may be offered the opportunity to choose and the results of the consultation communicated to all participants.